renebarto/baremetal/doc/tutorials/09-mailbox.md

 We can now configure and build our code, and start debugging.

 You will see the printout of the values sent to the mailbox, and the values returned, as well as the board serial number.
+In QEMU you will get a serial number 0000000000000000 as it is not implemented

+On my Raspberry Pi 3B:

 ```text
 Starting up